kubedb/cli/docs/setup/monitoring/builtin.md

     action: replace
 ```

-Note that `bearer_token_file` denotes the `ServiceAccount` token of the Prometheus server.
+Note that, `bearer_token_file` denotes the `ServiceAccount` token of the Prometheus server.
 Kubernetes automatically mount it in `/var/run/secrets/kubernetes.io/serviceaccount/token` directory of Prometheus pod.
 For, an RBAC enabled cluster, we have to grand some permissions to this `ServiceAccount`.

-**Configure Existing Prometheus Server:**
+### Configure Existing Prometheus Server

 If you already have a Prometheus server running, update the respective `ConfigMap` and add above scrapping job.